 Let me turn to a different and happier subject.
 I am reminded that one of our senior FSNs, a fellow named Yuri Zarakhovich, wrote an article in 1979 for Ogonyok Magazine.
-Ogonyok was one of the more interesting magazines and the subject was the father of John Byerly.
-John Byerly was in our exhibits program.
-His father had been in the Second World War and had a very interesting experience with Soviet troops.
+Ogonyok was one of the more interesting magazines and the subject was the father of John Beyrle.
+John Beyrle was in our exhibits program.
+His father, Joe, had been in the Second World War and had a very interesting experience with Soviet troops.

-I never thought about that issue again until just a couple of years ago when John Byerly became the American Ambassador to Moscow.
+I never thought about that issue again until just a couple of years ago when John Beyrle became the American Ambassador to Moscow.
 That subject, his father's World War II experience, was recalled just a couple of years ago in exhibits, newspaper articles and interviews.
 Those are the kinds of stories that Soviets, now we refer to them as Russians, love.
 U.S. - Russian cooperation during the Second World War.

-Q: I don't know what it was like in those times but I think today Russian citizens don't live as long as most others; heavy smoking, heavy drinking, not much exercise.
-The population is actually shrinking.
-Was that, did we ever address it?
+Q: I think today Russian citizens don't live as long as most others; heavy smoking, heavy drinking, not much exercise.
+The population is shrinking.
+Did we ever address it?

-BROWN: A man named Murray Feshbach, an expert on Soviet demography at the Census Department, was pointing out way back in the '70s that Soviet population was not growing, was in decline from these very factors that you mentioned, alcoholism, diet, lack of exercise and perhaps just lack of incentive, given their living conditions, to have large families.
+BROWN: A man named Murray Feshbach, an expert on Soviet demography at the Census Department, was pointing out way back in the '70s that Soviet population was not growing, was in decline from these very factors that you mentioned -- alcoholism, diet, lack of exercise and perhaps just lack of incentive, given their living conditions, to have large families.

 It was a problem that the Soviets, though they wouldn't come right out and say it, had to be aware of it as far back as the '70s and maybe before that.
-They are still dealing with it today.